We believe learning happens in many ways. You should receive credit where it’s deserved.

 Prior Learning Assessment and Recognition (PLAR)

-PLAR is a process of evaluating the knowledge and skills gained through experiential and/or non-formal learning for the purpose of obtaining credit.
+PLAR is a process of evaluating the knowledge and skills gained through experiential and/or non-formal learning for the purpose of obtaining academic credit.

 How can I have acquired post-secondary level learning?

 - independent study

 How many credits can I get through PLAR?